HidemaruOwO/awesome-actions/README.md

 > Do not add non-functional workflows!
 >
 > When creating a Pull Request, please include the GitHub URL where the workflow has been executed to verify its functionality.
 Additionally, it is preferable to standardize workflow files.

-- By contributing to this project, you agree to the following terms:

-1. **You grant a license**: You grant the project owner a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license to use, modify, distribute, and sublicense your contributions under the **Apache License 2.0**.
-2. **You retain ownership**: You still own the copyright of your contribution, but you waive any claims against the project related to your contribution.
-3. **No additional patent rights**: You **do not** grant additional patent rights beyond what is covered by Apache 2.0.
-4. **Your contributions are original**: You confirm that your contributions do not violate any third-party rights.

-By submitting a pull request, you agree to these terms.

 ## 📜 License